vincentberenz/playful/README.md

 # What this is

-This is a tutorial for Playful.
 Playful is a behavior orchestration software for robotics.
 It is meant for professional roboticists who want to acquire the skill to develop reactive complex behavior.

 Playful is a thin layer that can be placed on top over any Python robotic API, including ROS and NaoQi.